Adapting to iOS 26.4

 Available on: iOS

-Apple changed how third-party keyboards work in iOS 26.4, affecting two core parts of the Flow experience.
+iOS 26.4 changed how third-party keyboards work, which affects how Flow activates and how writing styles are applied.
 Here's what changed, what we shipped to help, and how to set up your new style controls.

 What changed